 Step 4.
 The last step will Uninstall your Network Adapter’s old drivers.
 Now, restart your computer.

-DNS Server not responding on Windows 10, Windows 7, and Windows 8 is very common for the Internet users.
+DNS Server isn’t responding on Windows 10, Windows 7, and Windows 8 is very common for the Internet users.
 It prevents your computer from accessing the Internet.
 If you follow the above methods, your DNS server should respond without any issues.
 If you could not fix the problem, do not hesitate to comment below.
 We are here to help you.

 Other DNS Related Errors